Pā: Fortification

 Their main defence was the use of earth ramparts (or terraced hillsides), topped with stakes or wicker barriers.
 The historically later versions were constructed by people who were fighting with muskets and melee weapons (such as spears, taiaha and mere) against the British Army and armed constables, who were equipped with swords, rifles, and heavy artillery such as howitzers and rocket artillery.

 Simpler gunfighter pā of the post contact period could be put in place in very limited time scales, sometimes two to fifteen days, but the more complex classic constructions took months of hard labour, and were often rebuilt and improved over many years.
 The normal methods of attacking a classic pā were firstly the surprise attack at night when defences were not routinely manned.
 The second was the siege which involved less fighting and results depended on who had the better food resources.
 The third was to use a device called a Rou – a half-metre length of strong wood attached to a stout length of rope made from raupō leaves.
 The Rou was slipped over the palisade and then pulled by a team of toa until the wall fell.
-Best records that there were cases where children were eaten during sieges – as at Te Whetu Matarua pā on the East coast.
 Gunfighter pā could resist bombardment for days with limited casualties although the psychological impact of shelling usually drove out defenders if attackers were patient and had enough ammunition.
 Some historians have wrongly credited Māori with inventing trench warfare with its associated variety of earth works for protection.
 Serious military earth works were first recorded in use by French military engineers in the 1700s and were used extensively at Crimea and in the US Civil War.
 Māori's undoubted skill at constructing earthworks evolved from their skill at building traditional pā which, by the late 18th century, involved considerable earthworks to create rua (food storage pits), ditches, earth ramparts and multiple terraces.